 The individual advice and guidance a student receives is key in them achieving their Post 18 aspirations.
 The advice and guidance at Post 16 is designed around individual student needs to ensure they are supported in achieving their life-long goals.

-Beyond the qualifications curriculum, Outwood Academy Adwick provides an outstanding ‘Deep Experience’ package for all our students.
+Beyond the qualifications curriculum, Outwood Post 16 Doncaster provides an outstanding ‘Deep Experience’ package for all our students.
 The Enrichment Programme in Post 16 is further evidence of the outstanding curriculum planning to support the Academy aim of ‘Students First’.